symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-mosaic.rst

 Background
 **********

-Metadata is a Catapult feature that can be used to attach information about :doc:`mosaics <../../concepts/mosaic>`.
+Metadata is a |codename| feature that can be used to attach information about :doc:`mosaics <../../concepts/mosaic>`.
 For example, small pieces of data such as legal name, ticker, or ISIN, can be assigned as on-chain :doc:`metadata<../../concepts/metadata>`, while sizable documents, like the prospectus or investor agreement, can be kept off-chain.

 In this tutorial, you are going to implement a program to add relevant data to a mosaic.
 Imagine that the company ComfyClothingCompany has applied for an |ISIN-code| to conduct an STO.
 After receiving the code ``US0000000000``, the company decided to represent the company shares creating a mosaic named ``cc.shares``.
 Before distributing the shares between the investors, ComfyClothingCompany wants to attach its ISIN code and legal name to the shares definition.

 .. figure:: ../../resources/images/examples/metadata-mosaic.png
     :align: center